infotel4iarc/CanReg5-RestAPI/readme.md

 At startup, if not already existing, CanReg5 server creates one holding database for each rest user.

-- The database schema is: "HOLDING_" + registryCode + "_" + userName (without spaces and quotes).
-See CanRegServerImpl.getRegistryCodeForApiHolding in CanReg5.
+- The database schema is: "HOLDING_" + registryCode + "_" + userName (without spaces and quotes). please refer to
+  CanRegServerImpl.getRegistryCodeForApiHolding in CanReg5 for more details.
 - One CanRegDAO is created for each api user that calls the API: see HoldingDBHandler
     - The dao are stored in a maps to avoid creating them at each call.